 5. Manage your phone and email use: It’s easy to get caught up in calls, texts, and emails even during off work hours and while you are on vacation.
 Plan your communications wisely.
 You may find it more effective to limit checking your email to a certain time of the day - vs. letting your inbox manage your daily agenda.
 Schedule specific times of the day when you actually turn your phone and computer off entirely to support healthy sleep habits and emotional downtime.

-6. Don’t let your job take over your life: It’s great to love your job, but it's also important to enjoy engaging in leisure activities and spending time with your family and friends.
-If you find you are thinking about work all the time, it may be a warning sign that you aren't achieving a healthy balance.
+6. Don’t let your job take over your life: It’s great to love your job, but it's also important to enjoy engaging in leisure activities and spend time with your family and friends.
+If you find you are thinking about work all the time, it may be a warning sign of a potentially problematic pattern of behaviour.

-7. Prioritize your health: Build exercise and active rest into your daily life.
+7. Prioritize your health: Build exercise and active rest into your daily life to reduce stress.
 For example, learn how to meditate or practice yoga.
 If you are feeling overwhelmed, work with a psychologist or coach to help you manage your priorities and to help you relax.
 Don't spend 8 hours a day sitting behind a screen - try to stay more active throughout the day.
 Get restful sleep and stay socially connected.

 Do you feel stressed out and anxious?
 Are you concerned about your health?
 Click on the button below to learn more about preventive health and specialist services.